IDSIA/sacred/docs/configuration.rst

 Ignored Values
 ==============
-Two kinds of variables inside a config scope are ignored:

-    - All variables that are **not** JSON serializable
+All variables that are **not** JSON serializable inside a config scope are ignored.
-    - Variables that start with an underscore

 So the following config scope would result in an empty configuration:

 .. code-block:: python